dogweather/forkful/content/en/vba/html-and-the-web/sending-an-http-request-with-basic-authentication.md

   \ Applications (VBA) is about accessing web resources that are protected by username\u2026"
 lastmod: '2024-03-13T22:44:59.934099-06:00'
 model: gpt-4-0125-preview
-summary: "Sending an HTTP request with basic authentication in Visual Basic for Applications\
-  \ (VBA) is about accessing web resources that are protected by username\u2026"
+summary: Sending an HTTP request with basic authentication in Visual Basic for Applications (VBA) is about accessing web resources that are protected by username and password credentials.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---